spacedog-io/spacedog.io/src/_user-guide/storing-and-searching-data.md

 ```

 - `car` is the schema identifier and the name of the object type this schema defines.
-- `_type` is the field or object type.
+- `_type` is the field type.
 Read the [defining schema](defining-schema.html) page for more details.
-- `_required` is optional and indicates if the field is mandatory.
 - `_language` is useful for `text` fields.
-It indicates the text language and allow a better full text indexing.
+It indicates the language and allow a better full text indexing.

 The `car` schema defines objects like: